codess-aus/DP-100/Experiment.md

 **get_details_with_logs()** This function is used to get the status of the last run, along with log file contents.
 **get_details()** This function is used to get the definition, status information, current log files, and other details of the run.

+Automated machine learning requires that input data be stored in tabular form.
+You create a tabular dataset to reference tabular data, such as that found in a comma-separated-value (CSV) file.
+You use the Dataset.Tabular.from_delimited_files method to register tabular data in a dataset.

+When configuring a pipeline using Azure Machine Learning SDK, you can define automated machine learning settings that control how the experiment is run.
+These settings are typically defined in dictionary format and passed to the AutoMLConfig class.
+If the featurization parameter is set to auto, input data will automatically be preprocessed and missing values will be handled.

+Machine learning pipelines require remote compute and cannot be run on a local compute target.
+Remote compute targets can reside inside or outside of the Azure cloud.

+Azure Machine Learning supports several locations for storing experiment output.
+Files can be saved to storage on the local compute instance; however, these files do not persist across training runs.
+To store files for later analysis and review, you should use an Azure Machine Learning datastore, or you should write to the ./outputs or ./logs folders.
+Files written to the ./logs folder are uploaded in real time.

+You should not create a FileDataset.
+You create a file dataset to reference the unstructured file or files you want to use in your machine learning experiments.